Deep-dive Molmo and PixMo With Hands-on Experimentation

 The core of Molmo’s visual processing is OpenAI’s CLIP (Contrastive Language Image-Pretraining) model, a powerful Vision Transformer (ViT) optimized for high-resolution inputs.

 The connector is a carefully constructed MLP that projects the high-dimensional tokens from CLIP to match the input space (dimensions) the language model requires.
-Following this projection, a pooling layer performs dimensionality reduction, ensuring the visual tokens are condensed to a manageable size for the language model without sacrificing key visual details.
+Following this projection, a pooling layer reduces dimensionality, condensing the visual tokens to a manageable size for the language model without sacrificing key visual details.

 Dimensionality Reduction Through Pooling: Pooling selects and averages key features across the visual tokens.
-Conceptually, this can be thought of as a summary of visual information—just enough detail to inform the language model without overwhelming it.
+Conceptually as a summary of visual information—providing just enough detail to inform the language model without overwhelming it.

 Example: Imagine a cityscape image divided into 100 tokens by the vision encoder.
 Pooling condenses these tokens by summarizing key features, prioritizing prominent structures (like buildings), and reducing redundancy in repetitive areas (like the sky).
 This results in a smaller, focused set of around 20 tokens, capturing only the most essential details for efficient processing by the language model.